 All the materials needed for the production are included with the script: signs to indicate locations, detainee profiles, sample programs, and information about immigration enforcement.
 The set consists of four tables, chairs for the actors and detainees, and chairs for the audience.

 The play is intended to open up the covert, capricious, and byzantine immigration enforcement system to public scrutiny.

 “… the vital thing [the] play does is bring into sharp contrast the humanity of refugees and the brutality and injustice of our asylum process.”

 Host your own Detention Lottery

-We welcome you to download the materials for The Detention Lottery and host your own production.
+We also welcome you to download the materials for The Detention Lottery and stage your own production.
 If you’d like more information, please contact us at (206) 774-8758, or by email to email@example.com.